jonnor/embeddedml/projects/dollar_tinyml/content/human_activity_recognition.md

 This can be done by scaling the data linearly, or implementing a non-linear transform such as square-root or logarithm to reduce the range of values needed.

-Being able to use 50 Hz sampling rate would also be very beneficial to reduce RAM usage.
+Using 50 Hz sampling rate would also be very beneficial to reduce RAM usage.
 Assuming that feature processing is quite fast, it should also be possible to not use full double-buffering.

 It may also be possible to keep a buffer of computed features (much smaller in size) for the windows and classify them together.